Pleasant Activities and Activity Scheduling

 Recommendation

-Scheduling time to do pleasant activities seems to be helpful at treating depression, especially when done as part of cognitive behaviour therapy.
+Scheduling time to do pleasant activities seems to be helpful for treating depression, especially when done as part of a beahvioural activation program delivered by a therapist or in a group.
 There is less evidence that pleasant activities are helpful on their own for depression.

 Key references